Salmon-Computer-Vision/salmon-computer-vision/utils/jetson/README.md

 ## Tailscale

 Tailscale is a remote connection software.
+Once setup, you will be able to access this device through any network related means including SSH.

-Create a [Tailscale account](https://tailscale.com/).
-Setup your tailscale with connection filters for the tag `salmon-project`.
+First, create a [Tailscale account](https://tailscale.com/).
+Then, setup your tailscale with connection filters for the tag `salmon-project` to prevent reverse access to client devices for security.

 Create an `.env` file in this folder with your tailscale auth key: